yaronf/I-D/STAR/draft-sheffer-acme-star.md

 1. An extension to the ACME protocol to enable the issuance of short-term  and automatically renewed certificates, and
-2. A protocol that allows a domain name owner to delegate to a third party control over a certificate that bears its own name.
+2. A protocol that allows a domain name owner to delegate to a third party control over a certificate that bears one or more names in that domain.

 It should be noted that these are in fact independent building blocks that can be used separately to solve completely different problems.